jyucel/VHDL1-RTClock/README.md

 You can adjust time

 Requirements
 Clock - I used 50MHz.
-If you have another clock you need to adjust binary value to match 2 SWitches.
+If you have another clock you need to adjust clock_div signal in binary value to match 2 SWitches.
 One for reset and One for Time-adjustment mode 2 keys.
 Just for time adjustment.
 One key for choosing between hours and minutes.
 One key for increasing values